Spay Neuter Clinic FAQs

 What time do I need to drop off my pet, and will my pet stay the night at your clinic?

 Drop off for surgery is on the day of your appointment between the hours of 7:30am and 8:00am.
 Please make sure that your pet hasn’t had any food to eat since 8:00pm the evening before and no water to drink since midnight.
 Please make sure to bring any vaccine records from your veterinarian that your pet has had.
+All other appointments are based on 20-40 minute increments and will be scheduled with you at the time you make your appointment.

 Your animal will be ready to go home with you the same afternoon between 2:00pm and 4:30pm.
 We will set a tentative pick-up time with you in the morning when you bring your animal in.
 We do not want your pet left with us overnight at the clinic.
 We would much rather your pet be at home with you where you can monitor his or her recovery overnight.
 There will be no medical staff at our clinic after regular business hours to observe your animal.
 Please be sure to make arrangements to pick up your pet after their surgical procedure.
 There will be a $.60 per minute late fee if you pick up your pet after 5:00pm.
 You will also be responsible for $10.00 overnight charge if your animal is left at our facility.
 If your pet is not recovered to the point that we feel it is safe leaving your pet in our facility overnight, your animal may be transported to animal control or an overnight care facility and you will be responsible for any fees and/or charges that those facilities may have.